hareom284/Twitter_bot/README.md

-# How to run this app

-# To create twitter bot your own way
+# To creat your own bot read this docs

 ## First You need a twitter developer account